wanunulab/ioniq/docs/index.rst

-.. ioniq documentation master file, created by sphinx-quickstart on Tue Feb 11 10:00:50 2025.
+.. ionique documentation master file, created by sphinx-quickstart on Tue Feb 11 10:00:50 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ioniq: A Nanopore Signal Analysis Framework
+Ionique: A Nanopore Signal Analysis Framework
 ==========================================

 **Authors:**